OyvindSabo/gremlin-style-guide/README.md

 ![Gremlint AMC Gremlin 1920x1080.png](https://cdn.steemitimages.com/DQmSYAxsBQJPxfxzA5HFXzsPSmTTQiNGoeWY143WXpjLQ4X/Gremlint%20AMC%20Gremlin%201920x1080.png)

+## Introduction

+Having written a lot of Gremlin over the past years, I've built up some preferences about how queries should be formatted to be readable and beautiful.
+In this guide I have tried documenting some of these preferences.

+One of the purposes of this style guide is to serve as guidance when working on [Gremlint](https://github.com/OyvindSabo/gremlint), a code formatter for Gremlin.

+I would also be happy to see it used as an arena for discussions around best practices for Gremlin query formatting.
+If you see a rule you don't like or would like to have added, create an issue so we can get the discussion going.:smiley:

+The examples used in this style guide are largely based on the [Apache TinkerPop Traversal Recipes](https://tinkerpop.apache.org/docs/current/recipes/) and the examples found in the (Apache TinkerPop Documentation)[http://tinkerpop.apache.org/docs/3.4.6/reference/], but may differ in formatting.

+The style guide draws inspiration from [The Clojure Style Guide](https://github.com/bbatsov/clojure-style-guide/blob/master/README.adoc), [The Cypher Style Guide](https://neo4j.com/developer/cypher-style-guide/) and of course [TinkerPop's own Gremlin style guide](https://tinkerpop.apache.org/docs/current/recipes/#style-guide).

+## Rules

 ### Use soft tabs (spaces) for indentation

 This ensures that your code looks the same for anyone, regardless of their text editor settings.